- Be our eyes and ears and report illegal dumping in storm drains, streams, or open spaces using Call.Click.Connect

 Around Your Home or Business

 - Properly use and dispose of household chemicals.
-The City’s Household Hazardous Waste & Electronics Recycling (HHW) program on Colvin Street helps residents with proper disposal.
+The City’s Household Hazardous Waste & Electronics Collection (HHW) program on Colvin Street helps residents with proper disposal.

 - Keep our City litter free.
 Any litter you drop in the street, on the sidewalk, or in a park will likely end up in a local stream.
 Besides looking bad, it harms the environment and wildlife.